 The NTSB has stated that investigations into major accidents like this can sometimes take over a year.
 One thing is for certain, the importance of PTC has never been more apparent than in recent months.
 The high number of recent serious Amtrak incidents are alarming, and prove that the rail system in the US needs a major overhaul to prevent more high casualty incidents.

 “The prayers of everyone at Lexton Law Firm are with the families and friends of those killed and injured in this horrible accident.
-Our firm specializes in train accidents, and our attorneys have 40 years of experience in railroad related accidents,” said the attorneys from Lexton Law Firm, a law firm that specializes in train accidents.
+Our firm deals with train accidents, and our attorneys have knowledge of railroad related accidents,” said the attorneys from Lexton Law Firm, a law firm that deals with train accidents.
 Lexton Law Firm recently settled a case for a client that was involved in a train derailment for an confidential settlement amount.
-Call us today at (877) 864-6664.
+Call us today at (877) 541-2111.
 We are here to help you.